HBucana/Hbucana/README.md

 ### Hello, Nice meeting you! 👋

- 🔭 I’m currently studying to use flutter
+ 🔭 I’m currently studying to use flutter <br>
  🌱 I don't have a lot of patience about it but I'm trying.
  🤔 I’m looking for help with use of android studio
  💬 Ask me about how to use figma (I practiced it haha)